Brennen-Hill/Brennen-Hill.github.io/_projects/quantum-compiler.md

   - **Hardware-Software Co-Design:** Optimizing software for a specific, low-level hardware target.
   - **Systematic Research:** The ability to deconstruct and reverse-engineer a complex, undocumented "black box" system (the ISA) from first principles.

-These skills—architecting complex software, optimizing for novel hardware, and a rigorous, empirical research mindset—are precisely what is required to tackle the next generation of challenges in scalable, efficient, and accelerated artificial intelligence.
+These skills in architecting complex software, optimizing for novel hardware, and a rigorous, empirical research mindset are precisely what is required to tackle the next generation of challenges in scalable, efficient, and accelerated artificial intelligence.